HHachem001/Legal_Tech/README.md

 ## Acknowledgments

-- **Creator:** Legal Draft was created by Hashim Hachem with the assistance of GPT3.5.
+- **Creator:** Legal Draft and the Legal Draft A.I.
+Frontend was designed and created by Hashim Hachem.

 - **Assistance:** Special thanks to GitHub Copilot for their assistance in the development process.